GitMeet/GitMeet-main/recruitapp/readme.txt

 # 4. Job postings

 GitMeet provides a clear, concise method of creating to-do listings of jobs, sub-projects, and issues by enabling the user to create separate job cards.
 Each card allows the user to import the issue from the project's repository on GitHub or create a new description of the task, issue, or bug.
 The user can tag the card with a listing of the issues or the technologies needed to accomplish the task.
-Site users can request to work on the particlar job or issue, and the project creator will recieve an invitation notice.
+Site users can request to work on the particular job or issue, and the project creator will receive an invitation notice.

 # 5. Sending join requests

 To give project creators flexibility and control over their GitMeet projects, users who wish to work on a specific job on a project must send a join request.
-The project owner will recieve the request will be shown a summary of the applicant's project experience, developer skills, and summary, along with the option to add the user to the project or decline the request.
+The project owner will receive the request will be shown a summary of the applicant's project experience, developer skills, and summary, along with the option to add the user to the project or decline the request.

 # 6. Award Developer Reputation bonuses